 The study programme is conducted in English.
 The Institute will try to provide candidates with a mentor who reads their language, although this may not always be possible.
-Candidates must write the Practical exam in English and the Dissertation must be submitted in English, but candidates may arrange for translation from their mother tongue prior to submission.
+Candidates must write the Practical exam in English and the Research Paper must be submitted in English, but candidates may arrange for translation from their mother tongue prior to submission.
 The Theory exams may be written in any language.
 The Institute will arrange for translation and will subsidise the cost.

 How do I apply for the Institute of Masters of Wine study programme?